The Best Avocado Baby Food

-So no mater what style of feeding you are doing with your little one, avocados got you covered.
+So, no matter what feeding style you are doing with your little one, avocados have got you covered. 👍

-Plus, after you are done making baby an easy avocado meal, you can also slice some for your very own snack!
-And in my opinion, anytime avocado is involved in a meal, it’s going to be a good day.
+Plus, after making your baby an easy avocado meal, you can also slice some for your own snack!
+And in my opinion, every time avocado is involved in a meal, the day gets better.

 How to Serve Avocado to Baby